 Please note: * SANAS accredited methods, ** Working days, # Facilitated Test

-The FACTS Laboratory offers LC-MS, ELISA and PCR allergen testing.
+The FACTS Laboratory offers LC-MS/MS, ELISA and PCR allergen testing.
 For more information refer to the Allergen Detection Information Sheet.

 |ALLERGEN||LIMIT OF DETECTION||RANGE OF QUANTIFICATION||LEAD TIME**|